Zurich–Affoltern am Albis–Zug railway: History

-When it was decided to transfer shunting from the former marshalling yard on the approach to Zürich Hauptbahnhof to Zürich Mülligen (only fast goods and postal traffic) and to Limmattal marshalling yard, it was clear that this traffic would be eliminated.
+When it was decided to transfer shunting from the former marshalling yard on the approach to Zürich Hauptbahnhof to Zurich Mülligen (only fast goods and postal traffic) and to Limmattal marshalling yard, it was clear that this traffic would be eliminated.
 For this reason, on 19 November 1970, the side of the rail triangle that connected Steinhausen with Cham was closed and dismantled.
 Freight trains now run via the Rupperswil–Immensee line to Rotkreuz.